A friend phoned and said the doctor told her she had plantar fasciitis in her right foot. “The pain is killing me,” she said. “Could be walking.”

-In plantar fasciitis, the ligament is damaged by tiny tears and breakdown of collagen.
-It is the result of repetitive injury of excessive straining.
+In plantar fasciitis, the ligament is damaged by tiny tears and collagen breakdown.
+It is the result of repetitive injury or excessive straining.
 The damage is most significant where the plantar fascia joins the bones, especially the heel bone.

-Some known risk factors include standing, walking, running over long period, especially on hard surfaces.
+Some known risk factors include standing, walking, and running over long periods, especially on hard surfaces.
 Flat feet, high arch, inward rolling of the foot, a tight Achilles tendon or calf muscles, pregnancy and obesity have also been blamed.

-Wearing shoes with poor sole and arch support when you do training can also result in plantar fasciitis.
+Wearing shoes with poor sole and arch support when training can also result in plantar fasciitis.

 Although heel spur, a small bony calcification on the heel bone, is found in up to 50% of those with plantar fasciitis, it is not the cause of heel pain.

 Plantar fasciitis is a common cause of heel pain.
-One in ten people are affected at some point of their life, especially people between 40–60 years of age.
+One in ten people is affected at some point in their life, especially those between 40 and 60.

 The condition tends to happen to people whose occupations or sports put a lot of stress and strain on their feet.
-They include: teachers, shop assistants, catering staff, factory workers, ballet dancers, soldiers, athletes, long distance runners etc. It seems more common in women.
+They include teachers, shop assistants, catering staff, factory workers, ballet dancers, soldiers, athletes, and long-distance runners.
+It seems more common in women.

 What are plantar fasciitis symptoms?

-Typical symptom of plantar fasciitis is sharp heel pain.
+The typical symptom of plantar fasciitis is sharp heel pain.
 It usually affects just one foot but may happen to both feet.
-The pain is most acute in the first few steps after getting out of bed, or after sitting down for some time.
+The pain is most acute in the first few steps after getting out of bed or sitting down for some time.
 The pain may ease off when you continue walking.
-Symptoms of numbness, tingling, swelling, burning, or radiating pain have been reported but they are rare.
+Symptoms of numbness, tingling, swelling, burning, or radiating pain have been reported but are rare.